The 9 Core Competencies of Effectiveness

 INFLUENCE is the key to Effective Leadership.

-And, in the world of Leadership, CREDIBILITY
+And, in the world of Effectiveness, CREDIBILITY

 is the currency that matters most.

-How do Effective Leaders SERVE?
+How do effective people SERVE?

-If you want credibility to help you become a more effective Leader: one who serves his fellow human beings, you need to serve.
+If you want credibility to help you become more effective: one who serves his fellow human beings, you need to serve.
 This may come as a surprise, but serving is actually one of the strongest forms of love.
 Have you ever heard of Serving your Family or Serving your Country?
 We all have.
 Serving demands your dedication, constant and never ending improvement, sacrifice and long term commitment.
 The problem is that most people do not fully understand what serving really means.
 But, what is serving?

 Let’s start with what serving is NOT.
 Serving is not bringing food or beverages to someone’s desk, taking their clothes to the dry cleaners, cutting their grass, getting their paper or washing their car.
 This is what most people think of when they hear the word “serving”.
 That’s not the serving of which I speak.